 You need to talk about insignificant things to make people comfortable to talk about significant things.

-I can confirm that this is true:
+Today, I can confirm this:

 Saying no to small talk = Saying no to new friendships.